wp-insider/simple-membership/simple-membership/readme.txt

 = User Friendly Interface for Content Protection = When you are editing a post or page in the WordPress editor, you can select to protect that post or page for your members.

-Non-members viewing a protected page will be prompted to log in or become a member.
+Non-members who try to view a protected page will be prompted to log in or become a member.

 = Have Free and Paid Memberships =
-You can configure it to have free and/or paid memberships on your site.
-Paid membership payment is handled securely via PayPal.
-Membership payment can also be accepted using Stripe or Braintree payment gateways.
+You can configure your site to offer free memberships, paid memberships, or both.
+Paid membership payments are handled securely via PayPal, Stripe, or Braintree.

+Both one-time and recurring (subscription) payments are supported for PayPal and Stripe.

-Both one time and recurring/subscription payments are supported for PayPal and Stripe.
+Both one-time and recurring/subscription payments are supported for PayPal and Stripe.
+Use the subscription payment feature to offer memberships that renew automatically on a regular basis (for example, every month or every year), or offer one-time payment memberships that do not renew automatically.

-You can accept one time membership payment via Braintree payment gateway.
+Braintree supports one-time membership payments.

 Option to make membership payment buttons using the new PayPal Checkout API.

-There is also option to use PayPal smart buttons for membership payment.

-You can enable email activation or email confirmation for the free memberships.
+For free memberships, you can enable email activation or email confirmation during the registration process.

 = Membership Payments Log =
 All the payments from your members are recorded in the plugin.
 You can view them anytime by visiting the payments menu from the admin dashboard.